 Boil 2 cups of water, steep the herbs for 10 minutes, then strain out the herbs.
 You can boil another 2 cups of water, and steep the same herbs again, for another 9-10 minutes.
 Drink throughout the day.

 If you start noticing a sign of a cold or flu, such as a scratchy throat or sore throat, fever, fatigue, sinus pressure, etc., as soon as you sense any of that, do all of the following:

 Take some liquid elderberry extract.
 1 tsp every 3 hours, and 1/2 tsp Chinese skullcap.

 Take licorice root extract, 1/2 tsp, 3-6 times per day, but avoid if you have hypertension or are pregnant.
 Take 2 hours away from any medications.
 Do not take for more than two weeks at a time.

 Drink some ginger tea.
 Grate or finely chop some fresh ginger, an amount about four times the size of your thumb – it must be fresh to be effective for this purpose.
 Boil 6 cups of water, take it off the heat, and steep the chopped or grated ginger for 2-3 hours in a covered container (it must be covered to keep the essential oils of the ginger in the tea).
 If you like, at the end of the 2-3 hours you can add one tablespoon honey, the juice of one-quarter of a lime, and 1/8 teaspoon of cayenne pepper.
 Drink at least 6 cups a day.
 Warning: do not drink ginger tea if you are pregnant, as it can cause a miscarriage.

-When you’re sick, take 1 tsp of the shotgun flu formula, 6 times a day (do not take if you’re pregnant, and take 2 hours away from any medications).
-Continue taking your elderberry and ginger tea as well.
+Try the shotgun flu formula, 6 times a day (do not take if you’re pregnant, and take 2 hours away from any medications).
+Continue taking your elderberry tea as well.

 I hope that makes things simpler for everyone.
 Please ask if you have questions.